 EXAMPLE 3: Dual Amp Preset - This preset shows a dual-amp rig.
 A series of effects (Wahwah, Drive, Phaser) begins the chain, then the signal is split into two amps and two cabs.
-(Note: A single, stereo CAB block might also have been used, as shown in Figure 5-4 on p.
-48, but here, the decision was made to use each CAB block in "high resolution mono.")
 Signal is panned hard left and right with CAB block BALANCE controls and then merged to feed stereo post effects.
 A Multiband Compressor helps balance dynamics, while spaces in the chain leave plenty of room for future expansion.